chifra1/JsonConfig/README.md

 #JsonConfig

-A very simple json config file manager
+A very simple way to manage json config file using Newtonsoft.Json library